 The experts from Porsche Consulting command substantial practical experience in industry and trade.
 From their work they know the interfaces, bottlenecks, and risks on both sides.
 As consultants they combine a strategic long-term view with implementation-oriented strategies.
 Their key to success lies in open dialogue with employees on the shop floor just as much as with managers.

 Companies that design their factories and distribution networks efficiently generate advantages in highly competitive sectors.
 Porsche Consulting lays the foundation on which companies can set up lean structures at their factories.
 The consultants analyze not only layouts and surfaces, but also critically examine the organization, the flow of goods, and the network as a whole.
-Systematic subsequent optimization enables investment and transport costs to be lowered and higher levels of efficiency to be reached.
-For a producer of baked goods, this quickly paid off.
-By restructuring its production layout, the company no longer had to go through with plans to build a new warehouse because the existing space proved to be sufficient.
+Systematic subsequent optimization enables investment and transport costs to be lowered.
+And higher levels of efficiency are reached.
+For a producer of baked goods, this quickly paid off: by restructuring its production layout, the company no longer had to go through with plans to build a new warehouse because the existing space proved to be sufficient.

-The Porsche consultants identify critical complexity drivers.
-These include an unnecessary large number of variants.
+The Porsche consultants identify critical factors behind complexity at companies.
+These include an unnecessarily large number of variants.
 Analyzing them makes both their benefits and their costs visible and measurable.
 Based on these results, the experts derive a strategy to reduce these factors.
-They apply modularization, modular matrix and variant management methods that were originally developed in the automotive industry.
+They apply modularization and modular matrix and variant management methods that were originally developed in the automotive industry.
 Porsche Consulting has already used these methods for a number of consumer goods manufacturers to great success, opening large areas of potential that generate substantial advantages in cost.

-At the interface between brick-and-mortar and online shops, excellent and comprehensive service is becoming a major strength and distinguishing feature.
-However, the even greater degree of interconnection between the real and digital worlds is placing even more pressure on retailers.
-Together with their clients, Porsche consultants smooth standard processes such as the shipment of goods and planning.
+At the charged interface between brick-and-mortar and online shops, excellent and comprehensive service is becoming a major strength and distinguishing feature.
+However, the ever greater degree of interconnection between the concrete and digital worlds is placing ever greater pressure on retailers.
+Together with their clients, the Porsche consultants smooth and streamline standard processes such as the shipment of goods and planning.
 This enables employees to devote greater attention to their customers.
 Sales and support processes are generally separated.
 Porsche Consulting’s projects have demonstrated that it is possible to increase purchase rates by up to 30 percent.
 Overall sales have risen by five percent a year.

 Contact points with retail customers open up all manner of opportunities.
 As such, it is important to increase the number of customer contacts on the one hand, and to make perfect use of these contacts on the other.
-Ideally, digital and classical service processes should be precisely interlinked, enabling consumers to not only be satisfied but also delighted.
-The result: retailers with future-oriented structures acquire new customers and increase their success by means of lean management.
+Ideally, digital and classical service processes should be precisely interlinked these days, enabling consumers to be not only satisfied but also delighted.
+The result: retailers with future-oriented structures acquire new customers and increase their success by means of tight organization.